About

 The Nile was always been a fickle mistress.
 Later dynasties had to deal with feasts and famines even as the desert advanced.
 Like a mirage, Egypt has always been a mystery.
 After all, what are we referring to—the Old Kingdom?
 Egypt under the Persians?
 The Greeks?
 The Romans?
 Like a shimmering enigma, the secrets of this empire have been steadily receding for thousands of years—the last glimmer was the Temple of Isis at Philae, six centuries after Christ:

 Much later, when the bones of Egypt were bleached white by the desert sun, there was still something left behind—their sacred geometry.
 This informed not just their art and architecture but also their understanding of consciousness itself.
-Geometry, it turns out, has more profound applications than just the realms of mathematics.
+Geometry, it turns out, has far more profound applications than just the profane realms of mathematics.

 I searched for God and found only myself.